-- Standard: Also labeled as “medium duty,” these garden hoses are made for general around-the-yard lawn watering needs.
-They weigh more than light-duty hoses (about 4 to 10 pounds) and depending on length, might be better suited to storing on a hose reel rather than hanging on a hook.
+- Standard: Also labeled as “medium duty,” these garden hoses are made for general around-the-yard lawn-watering needs.
+They weigh more than light-duty hoses (about 4 to 10 pounds) and, depending on length, might be better suited to storing on a hose reel rather than hanging on a hook.

-- Heavy-duty: Best suited for weathering the elements and to use with pressure washers, heavy-duty garden hoses feature thicker materials and are more kink resistant.
+- Heavy-duty: Best suited for weathering the elements and to use with pressure washers, heavy-duty garden hoses feature thicker materials and are more kink-resistant.
 They can cost up to twice what standard and light-duty hoses cost.

 - Expandable: The new kids on the block, expandable hoses are made of supple materials that shrink when not in use, and they are very lightweight—around 2 pounds or so.
 When filled with water, however, the hoses expand to their full length, usually 25 to 50 feet.
 They’re best suited for attaching to wands and sprinklers for watering pots and raised beds.

 - Soaker: This hose conserves more water than any other type.
-Rather than spraying out water, where some will evaporate before reaching the plants, a soaker hose delivers water directly to plant roots.
+Rather than spraying out water, where some will evaporate before reaching the plants, a soaker hose delivers water slowly and directly to plant roots.
 A soaker hose is a top option for landscaping beds, raised beds, and along rows of vegetables.

 - Flat: Tubular when filled with water, a flat hose returns to a completely flat shape when empty, making it easy to roll up and store.
 It’s suitable for basic watering and sprinkling use, and some flat hoses are designed to work as soakers.

 Many garden hoses are 25 to 75 feet long, with 50 feet being the most common length.
 This makes them suitable for reaching most areas of an average yard.
-Longer hoses, 100 feet or more in length, can be heavy, cumbersome, and challenging to roll up and store.
+Longer hoses that are 100 feet or more in length, can be heavy, cumbersome, and challenging to roll up and store.
 If moving hoses around is an issue, it might be better to purchase multiple hoses in shorter lengths and then connect them when necessary to reach farther.
 In addition, water flow rate drops the longer the hose measures.

 For those with low water pressure at the spigot, a shorter hose is often a better choice.
-Shorter connecting hoses range from around 6 to 10 feet long and are designed for connecting a series of sprinklers to create an above-ground watering system.
+Shorter connecting hoses range from around 6 to 10 feet long and are designed for connecting a series of sprinklers to create an aboveground watering system.

 The most common hose diameter is ⅝ inch, and it works well with most outdoor water supply sources.
 Wider hoses—up to 1 inch in diameter—will deliver more water volume-wise, but the pressure of the water as it exits the hose will drop.
-When choosing a wide hose, make sure there’s ample water pressure at the spigot.
+When choosing a wide hose, ensure there’s ample water pressure at the spigot.
 Narrow hoses, less than ½ inch, are well suited to spigots with low water pressure.

 Keep in mind that the hose attachment fittings might differ in size from the hose diameter—most attachments are designed to fit standard ⅝-inch connectors, but a few will fit ¾-inch connectors.
 Some manufacturers include a fitting adjuster that allows connections to both sizes of fittings.
 If not, adjusters are readily available in hardware and home improvement centers.